nikitafedorov008/nikitafedorov008/README.md

 - I have several laid out applications
 - Also a lot of debugged working pieces of code that can be used for future projects
 - I work in the AndroidStudio and IntellijIdea environments
-- Knowledge of the Android API 25.0 and up, understanding Android architecture.
+- Knowledge of the Android API 25.0 and up, understanding Android architecture
 - I read technical documentation and literature in English
 - Understanding the principles of OOP
-- Skills in working with version control systems: Git, Github - Java-Kotlin - Material Design - JSON, XML - Firebase - MVP, Material Design, Fragments, Butterknife, Picasso
+- Skills in working with version control systems: Git, Github
+- Java, Kotlin, Dart - Material Design - JSON, XML - Firebase - MVP, BLoC - Material Design, Fragments

 Foreign languages: